Dell M1000e: Power Edge M620

 A half-height server with up to 2x 12 core Intel Xeon E5-2600 or Xeon E5-2600 v2 CPUs, running the Intel C600 chipset and offering up to 768 GB RAM memory via 24 DIMM slots.
 Two on-blade disks (2,5" PCIe SSD, SATA HDD or SAS HDD) are installable for local storage with a range of RAID controller options.
 Two external and one internal USB ports and two SD card slots.

 The blades can come pre-installed with Windows 2008 R2 SP1, Windows 2012 R2, SuSE Linux Enterprise or RHEL.

-It can also be ordered with Citrix XenServer or VMWare vSphere ESXi or using Hyper-V which comes with W2K8 R2.
+It can also be ordered with Citrix XenServer or VMware vSphere ESXi or using Hyper-V which comes with W2K8 R2.

 According to the vendor all Generation 12 servers are optimized to run as virtualisation platform.
 Out-of-band management is done via iDRAC 7 via the CMC.

 Power Edge M630

-A half-height server with up to 2x 22-core Intel Xeon E5-2600 v3/v4 CPUs, running the Intel C610 chipset and offering up to 768 GB RAM memory via 24 DIMM slots, or 640 GB RAM memory via 20 DIMM slots when using 145w CPUs.
+A half-height server with up to 2 x 22-core Intel Xeon E5-2600 v3/v4 CPUs, running the Intel C610 chipset and offering up to 768 GB RAM memory via 24 DIMM slots, or 640 GB RAM memory via 20 DIMM slots when using 145-watt CPUs.
 Two on-blade disks (2,5" PCIe SSD, SATA HDD or SAS HDD) are installable for local storage and a choice of Intel or Broadcom LOM + 2 Mezzanine slots for I/O. The M630 can also be used in the PowerEdge VRTX system.
 Amulet HotKey offers a modified M630 server that can be fitted with a GPU or Teradici PCoIP Mezzanine module.

 Power Edge M640

-A half-height server with up to 2x 28-core Xeon Scalable CPU.
+A half-height server with up to 2 x 28-core Xeon Scalable CPU.
 Supported on both the M1000e and PowerEdge VRTX chassis.
 The server can support up to 16 DDR4 RDIMM memory slots for up to 1024 GB RAM and 2 drive bays supporting SAS / SATA or NVMe drives (with an adapter).
 The server uses iDRAC 9.